GSA/openacr/docs/ROADMAP.md

   <tr><td> x </td><td> <img src="/docs/images/noun_directory_1421586.svg"> </td><td> Display a web directory listing of available OpenACRs.
 Users should be able to view a <a href="https://federalist-02947dd8-86df-467a-b2af-4c5b94c5b1f0.app.cloud.gov/site/gsa/openacr-website/openacr/">list of OpenACR files</a> as long as they are in a YAML format.
 These will need to be displayed in HTML in a format similar to the current VPAT. </td></tr>
 </table>

-## Optional Phases - Where We Are Going
+## Optional phases: where ee are going

 <table>
   <tr><td> - </td><td> <img src="/docs/images/noun_submit_1862632.svg"> </td><td> Build process to submit vendor ACRs.
 Vendors need to be able to submit new ACRs to the GSA. </td></tr>